everett-lee/VoteModes/README.md

 ### K-Modes lambda

-The K-Modes app is written in Scala and deployed as a Lambda.
+The K-modes app is written in Scala and deployed as a Lambda.
 Instead of running on a schedule, it is triggered each time the downloader lambda sends a message to a shared SQS.